-Whilst 24% of Americans attend church or synagogue every week, "more than once a week" is probably a much smaller fraction.
+Whilst 24% of Americans attend church or synagogue regularly, "more than once a week" is probably a much smaller fraction.

 Our intuition tells us that we Christians worldwide are little if any more healthy than those who never attend church.
 We are just as obese, exercise no more, and suffer all the ravages of cancer, heart disease, and diabetes.